Why It Matters

 # Format the industry analysis figure

-title='Industry-Level Thematic Exposure (Average Scores)',
+title='Industry-Level Thematic Exposure Analysis (Average Scores)',

 height=500,